charlesRmajor/base-expo-native-project/README.md

 * react-native-onesignal: 3.0.9
 * Styled-Components: 3.1.6
 * Axios: 0.17.1
+* redux-devtools-extension: 2.13.2
+    * NOTE: uses redux-devtools-extension/developmentOnly, so not included in final builds

 Note: When updating these essential packages for Betterment Labs projects (especially Expo, React, & React-Native), this base project should be updated & then the project code should be copied into the new base project.
 This should just be files in src/ and the app.json.* files (unless you have modified other files, in which case you are on your own).